ekr/tls-subcerts/draft-rescorla-tls-subcerts.md

 Credentials allow the server to terminate TLS connections on behalf of the certificate owner.
 If a credential is stolen, there is no mechanism for revoking it without revoking the certificate itself.

+In the absence of an application profile standard specifying otherwise:

-To limit the exposure of a delegation credential compromise, servers MUST NOT issue credentials with a validity period longer than 7 days.
+Servers MUST NOT issue credentials with a validity period longer than 7 days.
 Clients MUST NOT accept credentials with longer validity periods.
+This restriction is intended to limit the exposure of a delegation credential compromise.

 ## Rationale